-The University has partnered with an insurance provider to provide travel risk management services which enable students to manage their travel risk and enable staffto manage student travel risk and discharge duty of care in accordance with the University of Adelaide Student Travel Risk Policy.
+The University has partnered with AIG Travel to provide travel risk management services which enable students to manage their travel risk and enable staff to manage student travel risk and discharge duty of care in accordance with the University of Adelaide Student Travel Risk Policy.

-7.1 Students are Registered with the University's Insurance Provider
+7.1 Students are registered with AIG Travel

-To the extent that it is possible, all students identified as engaging in an approved overseas mobility experience are registered with the University's risk management provider.
+To the extent that it is possible, all students identified as engaging in an approved overseas mobility experience are registered with the University's risk management provider, AIG Travel.

-Per the information provided to students in their SMART application, selected information about the student and application are provided to the University's insurance provider in order to register the student for travel risk management services.
-Once registered, the student is also encouraged to register all of their intended travel with the University's insurance provider.
+Per the information provided to students in their GLAS application, selected information about the student and application are provided to AIG Travel in order to register the student for travel risk management services.
+Once registered, the student is also encouraged to register all of their intended travel with AIG Travel.
 This information is used to provide information to the student about managing their safety in their registered destinations and to monitor whether the student may be affected by external events specific to their location.